What is Biological Control?

 About the Program

 The Biological Control Program is an integral component of the Plant Health and Pest Prevention Service's (PHPPS) Pest Prevention Program.
 The program helps to minimize the economic and environmental impact of noxious weed and insect species through the implementation of biological control programs throughout the state.
 Implementation requires the rearing of appropriate natural enemies and their release and evaluation in agricultural, natural and urban environments.

-Biological control is the use of natural enemies to reduce densities of insect pests and weeds.
+Biological control is the use of natural enemies (predators, parasitoids, and pathogens) to reduce densities of insect pests and weeds.
 Releases of natural enemies may be made once resulting in permanent establishment, or it may be necessary to continue to make augmentative releases.
 It is a global scientific strategy for managing pests that has been conducted for over 100 years and has resulted in many successful programs.
 The reason biological control is so effective and safe is that a high degree of host-specificity for the targets is sought before a potential control organism can be released into the environment.
 This protocol ensures that effects on nontarget species are minimized and that the agents are likely to be efficacious.

 There are several steps involved in implementing biological control.
 Each step in the process is linked with previous steps and requires a strong scientific base.
 These steps are as follows:

 - STEP 1.
 Accurate identification of the pest species and confirmation of the pest as a target for biological control.